 We didn’t think of our little town of 4 nights in Reggio Emilia as a “tourist” location, to be honest we didn’t know much about it at all.
 We were actually hoping there was nothing to do or see so we could have some down time to catch up on editing photos and writing.
 To our surprise, we fell in love with this little town.
 In fact, I am certain someone slipped some Love Juice into our food, because we fell in love with absolutely every part of Italy we visited.
 It also turns out a friend of mine from college, Stacy had written a paper their unique form of education.
 Perhaps she can share a little info on the topic in the comment?

-Let us take you on a little photo tour of Reggio Emilia:
+Come on a photo tour of Reggio Emilia:

-We tried to take a peek in this church, but service was in progress.
-There were so many people, they were overflowing out the doors.
+There was an adroable church and we tried to peek in, but service was in progress.
+There were so many people attending they were overflowing out the doors.

-A Round about in Town and not too many people during siesta time.
+This was a roundabout in town.
+There weren’t too many people out during siesta time.